 Suu Kyi’s latest series of illegal detentions by the Myanmar junta began in May 2003.
 Suu Kyi launched a 95-township tour to promote the activities of the NLD after her release from house arrest in May 2002.
 However, on May 30, 2003, her convoy was attacked by the junta-created Union Solidarity Development Association in an apparent assassination attempt.
 Over 70 of her supporters were murdered during the attempt.
 Suu Kyi was then placed into “protective custody” by the junta.
 This alleged protective custody was executed under Myanmar’s draconian State Protection Law and illegally applied to Suu Kyi.

-Freedom Now filed petitions with the UN Working Groupon Arbitrary Detention on behalf of Suu Kyi in June 2006, June 2008, and August 2009.
+Freedom Now filed petitions with the UN Working Group on Arbitrary Detention on behalf of Suu Kyi in June 2006, June 2008, August 2009, and February 2010.
 The Working Group released opinions in August 2007, March 2009, and June 2010.
 Each found violations of international law and called for Suu Kyi’s immediate release.